The complexity of 3-colouring $H$-colourable graphs: A Topological Detour

 \begin{remark} Using the fundamental groups in the $n$-ary case can also bring a~little more insight.
 In particular, as it is well-known that $\Pi_1(T^n)$ is isomorphic to the $n$-generated free Abelian group.
 The loops that we described in the above paragraphs correspond to the $n$ different generators.
 And similarly, as in the unary case, any continuous mapping $f\colon T^n \to S^1$ induces a~group homomorphism between the fundamental groups, i.e., a~group homomorphism $\Pi_1(f)\colon \mathbb Z^n \to \mathbb Z$.
 Any such map is of the form

 and each of these coefficients $c_i$ correspond to the degree $\deg_i f$. \end{remark}

 To bound the number of `interesting' coordinates, we need use the discrete structure of the graph.
 One easy observation is that a~degree of a~graph homomorphism from $\rel C_k$ to $\rel C_3$ cannot be arbitrarily large: we can walk around the cycle $\rel C_3$ at most $k/3$ times in $k$ steps.
 We need to bring this bound on a~single degree of a~unary map to bound the number of coordinates with non-zero degree.
 This is done by proving that if $f$ is $n$-ary, and $g$ is defined from $f$ by identifying all variables, i.e., \( g(x) = f(x,\dots,x) \), then $\deg g = \deg_1 f + \dots + \deg_n f$.
 This is not so easy to see, let us sketch the proof for $n=2$.
-Let $f\colon T^2 \to S^1$, then $g$ is defined as the restriction of $f$ to the diagonal, i.e., points with coordinates $(x,x)$, see Figure~\ref{fig:threeloops2}.
+Let $f\colon T^2 \to S^1$, then $g$ is defined as the restriction of $f$ to the diagonal, i.e., points with coordinates $(x,x)$, see the dashed line in Figure~\ref{fig:three-loops}.

 We want to connect the degree of this restriction with the degrees of the two restrictions of $f$ to the loops that define $\deg_1 f$ and $\deg_2 f$.
-This is again done by observing that walking the two loops one after another can be continuously transformed to walking the diagonal.
+This is again done by observing that walking along the two loops one after another can be continuously transformed to walking along the diagonal.
 This can be done by continuously shifting the walk along the lines shown in Figure~\ref{fig:threeloops3}.
 A~similar argumentation works for higher dimensions as well.
 The last small technical obstacle is what to do with negative degrees as they could cancel out with positive ones.
-This is only a minor problem since we can simply reverse the corresponding coordinates to obtain a~mapping that has only positive degrees that are up to a~sign identical to the original ones.
+This is only a minor problem since we can simply reverse the corresponding coordinates to obtain a~mapping that has only positive degrees that are identical to the original ones, up to a~sign.

 \begin{remark} The above argumentation is an~instance of a~more general statement that says that the mapping $\Pi_1\colon \clo S^1 \to \clo Z$ (here $\clo S^1$ denotes the minion of all continuous maps from $T^n$ to $S^1$ and $\clo Z$ the minion of all group homomorphisms from $\mathbb Z^n$ to $\mathbb Z$) is a~minion homomorphism.
 In other words, if $g$ is defined from $f$ using $\pi\colon \{1,\dots,n\} \to \{1,\dots,m\}$ by \( g(x_1,\dots,x_m) = f(x_{\pi(1)},\dots,x_{\pi(n)}) \), then the same identity holds for $\Pi_1(g)$ and $\Pi_1(f)$, i.e.,